terramate-io/terramate-docs/cli/reference/variables/metadata.md

     - `relative` (string) The relative path of the stack from the repository root.
     - `to_root` (string) The relative path from the stack to the repository root (upwards).

+  ### Parent Stack Metadata

+  Terramate provides access to the immediate parent stack in the hierarchy through the `terramate.stack.parent` object.
+This enables dynamic referencing of attributes from the parent stack during code generation, avoiding hard-coded values.
+  The following keys are available in the `terramate.stack.parent` object and can be accessed with `terramate.stack.parent.<key>`, e.g., `terramate.stack.parent.id`:
+  `id` (string): The unique ID of the immediate parent stack.

 ## Repository Metadata

 - The `terramate.stacks` object grants access to a list of all stacks